Nonasymptotic Convergence Rates for Plug-and-Play Methods With MMSE Denoisers: Experiments

-We next consider PGD for the Gaussian blurring inverse problem \eqref{eq:inverse_problem}, where $X$ is sampled from the MNIST data set of handwritten digits~\cite{lecun_mnist} (resolution of $28\times28$). $A$ is a Gaussian blurring operator, computed by convolution with a $3\times 3$ Gaussian kernel with $\sigma^2=1$, and measurement noise $\epsilon$ being a zero-mean standard Gaussian with variance $\sigma^2 = 0.04$.
-The Gaussian kernel has unit mass, giving the blur an operator norm $\norm{A}_\mathrm{op} = 1$.
+We next consider the Gaussian deblurring inverse problem \cref{eq:inverse_problem}, where $x$ is randomly sampled from the MNIST dataset of handwritten digits~\cite{lecun_mnist}.
+The forward model $A$ is a Gaussian blurring operator, computed by circular convolution with a $(3\times 3)$ Gaussian kernel with $\sigma^2=1$.
+The kernel is normalized to have unit mass.
+We normalize the blur operator to have operator norm less than 1 to satisfy the assumptions in \cref{thm:PGD_MMSE_convergence}.

-We use data-fidelity term $f(x) \coloneqq \tfrac{1}{2}\|Ax-y\|^2$ normalized to have $L< 1$.
-We use an MMSE denoiser trained with noise $\sigma^2=0.04$ for the proximal step.
-We confirm the efficacy of this algorithm on 5 test examples in \Cref{fig:1.3}.
-At this noise level, the observed blurry images have a PSNR of $\approx15$ dB, while the reconstructions reach PSNR of $\approx20$ dB.